 How easy is this I thought?
 Well, it’s not, and being published as a freelancer – and getting paid for it – is a caper fraught with frustration and disappointment.
 But what started as a hobby fast became a minor obsession that keeps pulling me back to the keyboard.

-But rather than let all these rants fester on my personal hard drive, I’ve assembled them here on my blog.
+Rather than let all these rants fester on my personal hard drive I’ve assembled them here on my blog.
 What a novel idea!

 My ramblings relate to a wide range of sporting subjects (and some non-sporty stuff); from what fascinates to what infuriates me.
-Most have been published elsewhere online or by Inside Sport, The Sunday Age or mX.
+Most have been published elsewhere online or by Inside Sport or The Sunday Age.

 Come by, follow me and tell your friends.
 There is sure as hell plenty of room!